Benefits Overview

 Care coordination and disease coaching are part of your health benefits and are provided to you at no cost.
 MHS pays for these services.
 We provide services for many conditions, such as asthma, diabetes, COPD, high-risk pregnancy and many more.
 Call Member Services at 1-877-647-4848 (TTY: 1-800-743-3333).

-MHS is proud to work with Connections Plus® and SafeLink Wireless to offer you these special, federal programs.
+MHS is proud to work with Connections Plus® to offer you this special program.

 Connections Plus® Cell Phone